General Electric/Rolls-Royce F136: Development

+Because the F136 was in a less mature development state than the F135, GE/RR was able to better adapt its design to the changes resulting from the F-35's weight growth; the F136's fan and core airflow was upsized to better match the aircraft's revised inlet.
 On 13 February 2008, the GE Rolls-Royce Fighter Engine Team successfully completed its Critical Design Review (CDR) for the F136.
 During CDR, the U.S. Government's Joint Program Office for the F-35 Lightning II validated and approved the design of the engine.
 Also during the review, every aspect of the engine design was analyzed and evaluated in order to proceed with the building of the first full development engines.
 The process involved 80 detailed component and module design reviews, involving technical experts from the JPO, General Electric and Rolls-Royce.

 On 20 March 2008, the F136 successfully completed a high-altitude afterburner testing program at the US Air Force Arnold Engineering Development Center in Tennessee, including common exhaust hardware for the F-35 Lightning II aircraft.
 All test objectives were reached as planned using an engine configured with Conventional Takeoff and Landing (CTOL) and Short Takeoff Vertical Landing (STOVL) common exhaust systems.
 The engine configuration included a production-size fan and functional augmenter allowing several run periods to full afterburner operation.
 The GE Rolls-Royce Fighter Engine Team successfully completed Short Take Off, Vertical Landing (STOVL) testing on an F136 engine at the GE testing facility at Peebles, Ohio on 16 July 2008.

 The first complete new-build F136 engine began testing 30 January 2009, under the System Development and Demonstration (SDD) contract with the US Government Joint Program Office for the F-35 Joint Strike Fighter program.
 This marked the first complete engine assembled following US Government validation of the F136 design in 2008.
 The milestone was achieved one month ahead of schedule.

 Citing the Weapon Systems Acquisition Reform Act of 2009, the GE Rolls-Royce Fighter Engine Team submitted an unsolicited fixed-price offer for the F136 to the Pentagon on 28 September 2009.
 The fixed-price approach would cover initial F136 engine production, beginning with the F136 second production lot.
 According to the GE Rolls-Royce Fighter Engine Team, the proposal would shift significant cost risk from taxpayers to the Fighter Engine Team until head-to-head competition begins between the F136 and the Pratt & Whitney F135 engine in 2013.